Installation on Linux or Mac OS

 You may need to install some platform specific libraries to satisfy all the gem dependencies.

-yum install ImageMagick-devel libxml2 libxml2-devel libxslt libxslt-devel
+sudo yum install ImageMagick-devel libxml2 libxml2-devel libxslt libxslt-devel

 sudo apt-get install libmagick++-dev libxml2 libxml2-dev libxslt1.1 libxslt1-dev libyaml-dev

-Run the following command from the application’s root directory:
+Once the above is complete, run the following command from the application’s root directory:

 Now you are ready to create the database: